Swing by respectsextet.bandcamp.com to complete your collection of Respect!

 FORMED IN 2001, The Respect Sextet is a powerhouse ensemble dedicated to performing a wide variety of improvisational musics.
 Relying on their explosive energy, rare telepathy, outstanding musicianship, and a deep friendship, Respect pieces together free improvisations, original compositions, free jazz classics, television commercial jingles, text pieces, jazz standards, game pieces and more into “a whirling collage,” shouts Exclaim!
 Magazine, “that ransacks and reshapes the entire jazz tradition, from New Orleans march to Misha Mengelberg, Sun Ra to Charlie Parker.”
-Named “one of the best and most ambitious new ensembles in jazz” by Signal to Noise, The Respect Sextet continues—after a decade as a collective—to fearlessly push the envelope.
+Named “one of the best and most ambitious new ensembles in jazz” by Signal to Noise, The Respect Sextet continues—after over a decade as a collective—to fearlessly push the envelope.

 Their latest album, Respect in Yule (Mode/Avant 2012), is a holiday album for the ages.
 Ranging from ecstatic to introspective, from the popular to the obscure, from the sacred to the secular, and featuring guest spots from new-music stalwarts Ensemble Signal and the JACK Quartet and guitarist Marco Cappelli, Respect In Yule shall be unto the world an instant holiday classic, bringing with it tidings of great joy.
 In 2010, Respect released Farcical Built For Six, a special digital-only release and the group’s first original studio album since their 2003 debut.
 Respect’s 2009 release, Sirius Respect: The Respect Sextet play the music of Sun Ra & Stockhausen (Mode/Avant 2009), was called “one of the most compelling recordings of the year” by the Wall Street Journal and filed under “Love It” in Newsweek Magazine (“an out-of-this-world pairing”).
 Sirius Respect brings together the music of Sun Ra and Karlheinz Stockhausen and views them through Respect-colored glasses.
 Pieces ranging from Stockhausen’s “Tierkreis” (inspired by the Zodiac) to Sun Ra’s “Saturn” are juxtaposed, layered, deconstructed and re-assembled.
 “It’s neither jazz nor classical,” says John Schaefer of WNYC’s Soundcheck, “but something cosmically both.”